2018 NFL Season Preview: New York Jets

-What To Expect
+What to Expect

 Given the roster changes to this team, the Jets look to be on the right track to get back in the win column.
 I just don't know if it will be this year.

 By signing Isaiah Crowell and Thomas Rawls to pair with Bilal Powell, the Jets have a plethora of capable running backs.
-Even though the team signed Clive Walford, he has been seen a disappointment so far.
-If Jordan Leggett is able to comeback healthy from his knee injury, he could be the team's starting tight end.
-Robby Anderson and Jermaine Kearse are a nice wide receiver tandem and by adding Terrelle Pryor and Andre Roberts, the corps has enough talent to keep opposing defenses busy.
+Even though the team signed Clive Walford, he has been seen as a disappointment so far.
+If Jordan Leggett is able to come back healthy from his knee injury, he could be the team's starting tight end.
+Robby Anderson and Jermaine Kearse are a nice wide receiver tandem, and by adding Terrelle Pryor and Andre Roberts, the corps has enough talent to keep opposing defenses busy.

-Defensively the team should remain solid.
+Defensively, the team should remain solid.
 Nathan Shepherd may not be the force Muhammad Wilkerson was, but he's a determined player who will be a nice complement to Leonard Williams.
 Losing Demario Davis to free agency hurts, but Avery Williamson, Courtney Upshaw, and Kevin Minter should more than make up for his production.

 Best Record They Can Hope For: 8-8